symfony/symfony-docs/http_client.rst

         }
     }

-If your service does multiple requests or if your `.har` file contains multiple request / response pairs, the :class:`Symfony\\Component\\HttpClient\\Test\\HarFileResponseFactory` will find the associated response based on the request method, url and body (if any).
-Note that **this doesn't work** if the request body or uri is random / always changing
+If your service performs multiple requests or if your ``.har`` file contains multiple request/response pairs, the :class:`Symfony\\Component\\HttpClient\\Test\\HarFileResponseFactory` will find the associated response based on the request method, URL and body (if any).
-(if it contains current date or random UUID(s) for example).
+Note that **this won't work** if the request body or URI is random / always changing (e.g. if it contains current date or random UUIDs).

 .. versionadded:: 7.0